Farzad-R/LLM-Zero-to-Hundred/RAG-GPT/README.md

-# RAG-GPT: Fostering Robust AI Conversations with retrieval Augemented generation By Integrating OpenAI GPT Model, Langchain, ChromaDB, and Gradio
+# RAG-GPT: Fostering Robust AI Conversations with retrieval Augmented generation By Integrating OpenAI GPT Model, Langchain, ChromaDB, and Gradio

 **RAG-GPT** is your interactive document companion, facilitating seamless conversations with your documents, including both PDFs and Docs.